Borys Todurov: Civil position

-On 1 January 2017 Todurov published a video message criticizing the activities of Ministry of Health.
+On 1 January 2017 Todurov published a video message criticising the activities of Ministry of Health.
 The video collected about 500,000 views on the Facebook and YouTube, and was the reason for the large-scale campaign against the cardiac surgeon from the pharmaceutical lobbyists and supporters of the acting Minister Suprun.

-In his video, Todurov criticized the failure of procurement of cardiovascular medical supplies with the budget of 2016 up until the year ended (364 million UAH).
+In his video, Todurov criticised the failure of procurement of cardiovascular medical supplies with the budget of 2016 up until the year ended (₴364 million).
 According to his calculations, they could save tens of thousands of lives.
 The team of the Ministry of Health, headed by the acting Minister of Health Ulyana Suprun did not accomplish the procurement.
 As a result, in early 2017 Ukrainian patients didn't have the necessary drugs and supplies.

 One of Todurov's reasons was that the procurement of medical supplies through international intermediaries became the outdated practice.
-During three years upon Maidan, it was developed the Prozorro electronic procurement system.
-It gives the public much more transparency, does not have many months of delays, and does not cost any service commission.
+During three years upon Maidan, the Prozorro electronic procurement system was developed.
+It gave the public much more transparency, reduced delays, and avoided wasting resources in the cost of the service commission of intermediaries.

 Independent analytical group FactCheckUA checked Todurov's words and found that in 2015 the time between the announcement of procurement tender by international intermediaries and the delivery of drugs was 11 months.
 The first procurement tender on 2016 budget was announced only on 28 December 2016.
 FactCheck stressed that it wasn't buying drugs, as claimed by the MOH.

 The analytical group also mentioned the service commission of international intermediary Crown Agents, which was engaged in the purchase of medicines.
 The commission amounted to 1.8 million EUR (according to the company).
-At the same time, if purchases were made by the Prozorro system (there is no commission with this system), then 12 874 stenting operations could be spent on the saved money, which would save 4% of patients with acute myocardial infarction.
+At the same time, if purchases were made by the Prozorro system (there is no commission with this system), then 12,874 stenting operations could be funded on the money saved, which would save the lives of 4% of the patients with acute myocardial infarction.

-Todurov also criticized representatives of the Ministry of Health for blocking the creation of branches of the Heart Institute in Mariupol and Severodonetsk, where patients actually do not have access to cardiovascular treatment.
+Todurov also criticised representatives of the Ministry of Health for blocking the creation of branches of the Heart Institute in Mariupol and Severodonetsk, where patients do not have access to cardiovascular treatment.